Viktor Gerashchenko

-Viktor Vladimirovich Gerashchenko (Ви́ктор Влади́мирович Гера́щенко; 21 December 1937 – 11 May 2025), nicknamed Heracles (Геракл), was the Chairman of the State Bank of the USSR, then Governor of the Bank of Russia during much of the Perestroika and post-Perestroika periods.
+Viktor Vladimirovich Gerashchenko (Виктор Владимирович Геращенко; 21 December 1937 – 11 May 2025), nicknamed Heracles (Геракл), was a Soviet and Russian economist and banker who served as the Governor of the State Bank of the USSR, then Governor of the Bank of Russia during much of the Perestroika and post-Perestroika periods.

 Life and career

 Viktor Gerashchenko was born in Leningrad on 21 December 1937.
-His father was a leading Soviet banker who ran the Financial Department of the Foreign Office in the 1940s before ending his career as deputy chairman of the State Bank.
+His father was a leading Soviet banker who ran the Financial Department of the Foreign Office in the 1940s before ending his career as deputy governor of the State Bank.
 Due to his father's connections, Viktor made a brilliant career in the Soviet banking system.
-At the age of 28 he became director of the first Soviet bank abroad, Moscow Narodny Bank, based in London.
+At the age of 28 he became director of the Soviet-controlled Moscow Narodny Bank in London.

 In 1982, Gerashcheko moved to work in the Vneshtorgbank, responsible for Soviet foreign trade.
-Seven years later he was appointed chairman of the Board of the USSR State Bank.
-In 1989, Gerashchenko became the last chairman of the State Bank of the USSR.
+Seven years later he was appointed governor of the Board of the USSR State Bank.
+In 1989, Gerashchenko became the last governor of the State Bank of the USSR.
 For three years, which proved to be some of the most difficult for Russian national economics, he steered the nascent banking system as governor of the Bank of Russia.

 For approximately seven years during the 1990s, the Kremlin's obshchak («общак») or black cash was stored in the vaults of Vnesheconombank (VEB) because Gerashchenko stated that in 1992 VEB became an agency for the return of the state debt of the USSR due to a decree by the Supreme Soviet: "Vnesheconombank does not have a central banking license.
 It does not need it, since it does not conduct any commercial operations."
 He also added, "Due to the lack of a license, this is the only Russian bank that the Central Bank does not check – it does not have the right."

 His activities as Central Bank governor were controversial: for example, he was accused of illegally supplying money to the anti-reform forces in the Supreme Soviet during the 1993 Russian Constitutional Crisis.
 Gerashchenko was also accused of being largely responsible for the Russian "Black Tuesday" of October 1994, when the Russian ruble crashed 24 percent in one day.
 Former Harvard economist Jeffrey Sachs in 1995 called Gerashchenko "the worst central banker in the world."

 Gerashchenko resigned in 1994, but returned to the office following the 1998 Russian financial crisis.
 Under his leadership, the economy of Russia rapidly recovered after the excruciating default.
 Gerashchenko made frequent TV appearances and became quite popular for his sardonic, dry sense of humor.